This is the third in a five part series featuring the Lost Stories Project.

 The family was more directly drawn into the project when Xiao Han visited Mamie Wong, her two surviving sisters, and the extended Yee family in Vancouver a few months before her installation was inaugurated during summer 2017, bringing with her a version of her project to get their reaction.
 And then twenty-seven members of the Yee Family, encompassing four generations and coming from a number of provinces, attended the inauguration.
 It was in that context that Mamie Wong returned to Regina after seventy years; and while there, she — along with the rest of the family — journeyed to the Regina Cemetery to visit the grave of Ruby, one of Yee Clun’s children, who had died in 1929 at the age of eight.
 I was honoured to have been with them on this emotional occasion.

-The presence of the Yee’s made the inauguration of Xiao Han’s artwork a special event, but it could not have taken place without the support of the Chinese Cultural Society of Saskatchewan.
+The presence of the Yees — facilitated by contacts provided by Alison Marshall, author of Cultivating Connections — turned the inauguration of Xiao Han’s artwork into a special event, but it could not have taken place without the support of the Chinese Cultural Society of Saskatchewan.
 Like the Yee family, the Society — led by Victor and Kathy Chang — knew nothing of the story before we contacted them, but they were immediately inspired by the courage of this immigrant who challenged an unjust law.
 In Kelly-Anne Riess’s film, Kathy looks at Victor and asks, “Would you have had the courage to do that, if it happened to you.”
 Victor says nothing, but his look says that he hopes that he would have.
 Later in the film, reflecting on Yee Clun, he points to his heart and says, “It’s what’s in here that counts.”